a1928375/Naming-Conventions-Packages-Static-and-Final-keywords/README.md

 # Naming-Conventions-Packages-Static-and-Final-keywords

-1. PackageTestLibrary: Package concepts in Java.
+1. PackageTestLibrary: The Package concepts in Java.

 2. PackageTest: